Top things to do in Kigali (I live here!)

 Shopping and Markets in Kigali

-Azizi Life Studio and nearby shops— There are a strip of shops herewith local goods, oils, and clothes.
+Azizi Life Studio and nearby shops— There are a strip of shops here with local goods, oils, and clothes.

 Kigali City Market— This multistoried mall is interesting to walk through.
 Start at the top and then make your way down.
 Make sure to check out the ground floor with the produce.